What is a dental crown?

 Initially, we will remove decay, prepare the tooth to the ideal shape for the crown, and fit it with a temporary crown made of a plastic material.
 The amount of the tooth removed will be the same as the thickness of the crown.
 Once the tooth is shaped, the dentist will take an impression (mould) of the prepared tooth, one of the opposite jaw and possibly another to mark the way you bite together.

 The impressions will then be given to the dental technician, along with an appropriate shade and other information needed for the crown to be made.
 On your next visit we take off the temporary crown and fit the final crown, cementing it into place so you have a new, beautiful-looking tooth.

 What is a crown made of?

-- Porcelain bonded to precious or non-precious metal: this is what most crowns are made from.
+New materials are constantly being introduced as dental technology advances.
+Here are some popular choices: Porcelain bonded to precious (or non-precious) metal.
+This is what most crowns are made from.
 A metal base is made and then porcelain is applied in layers over it.

-- Porcelain crowns: these crowns are made entirely out of porcelain and are not as strong as bonded crowns, but they can look very natural and are most often used for front teeth as single crowns.
+These are not as strong as bonded crowns but look very natural, and are often used for front teeth.

-- All-ceramic crowns: this modern technique offers a metal-free alternative, which can give the strength of a bonded crown and the appearance of a porcelain crown.
-Therefore it is suitable for use in all areas of the mouth.
+This modern technique offers a metal-free alternative, which can give the strength of a bonded crown and the appearance of a porcelain crown so it’s suitable for all areas of the mouth.

-A bridge (fixed partial denture) is a device, which fills the gap where teeth are absent.
+A bridge is a fixed partial denture used to fill a gap in the mouth where several teeth are absent.

 How is a bridge prepared and attached?